peytongaudet/ces15L-lab-reports/Lab-Report-3.md

 **Part 3: grep -o**

 The command grep -o prints only the matched parts of a matching line, with each match on a separate output line.
+This command option looks like it is less useful than the others as printing the matched part over and over seems redundant.
+However, it can still be used to find matched texts in files.
 ```
 % cat technical/*/*.txt > output1.txt
 % grep -o "taxation" output1.txt